openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 trustee will appear as the trustor, although the token will also contain the `impersonation` flag to indicate that this behavior is in effect.

-If no roles are specified, then nothing is being delegated.
+Before a trust with a defined `project_id` can be consumed by the trustee, the trustor must specify the subset of his/her available roles to be delegate to the trustee.
+If no roles are specified before the trust is consumed, then nothing will be delegated.
 In other words, there is no way of implicitly delegating all roles to a trustee, in order to prevent users accidentally creating trust that are much more broad in scope than intended.

+Trusts become immutable after they are consumed at least once by the trustee.
-Trusts are immutable.
-If the trustee wishes to modify the attributes of the trust, they should create a new trust and delete the old trust.
+If the trustee wishes to modify the attributes of the trust after it has been utilized, they should create a new trust.
 If a trust is deleted, any tokens generated based on the trust are immediately revoked.

 If the trustor loses access to any delegated attributes, the trust becomes immediately invalid and any tokens generated based on the trust are immediately